 SHS observations

-SHS/EO is opposed to this kind of FO framework.
-This will never supersede UNESCO C4 and C5.
+SHS/EO believes that such kind of FO framework is unworkable and field office activities should be always aligned to UNESCO C4 and C5.

 However, on exceptional basis, it is allowed to develop frameworks, i.e. it should be for a very specific purpose, conceptualization.
 There is a risk to make UNESCO C/5 à la carte.